Parliament House Approach

 WAVES will include a mix of keynotes, problem presentations, and problem solving sessions.

-WAVES will take place on Monday December 8, 2025 at the Woodside Building of Clayton Campus of Monash University.
+WAVES will take place on Monday December 8, 2025 at Monash College, 750 Collins St, Docklands VIC 3008.
+Map

 Call for Problems